abhinavtariyal/todo_list/README.md

 ##Installing, Building and Running the project locally

-1. The project can be downloaded as a zip folder.
+1. The project can be downloaded as a zip folder by clicking on Code--> Download Zip in GitHub.
 2. Unzip the Folder.
 3. Open the folder using VSCode or any other IDE.
 4. Open a new Terminal using VSCode and run the following command: npm install.